finos/glue/docs/BP_People/Address.md

 ## Data Dictionary- Table: Address

 Address is attached to a person (private persons, Business Partners and organizations).
-Multiple addresses allowed.
+Only one address can be marked as primary

-Only one Primary Address, which will be used to drive regulatory checks, used for tax purposes, etc.
+and that will be used to drive regulatory checks, used for tax purposes, etc." Multiple addresses allowed.

 This table should belong to the list of tables that contain PII- personally identifiable information.